Banner Image: Chang Duong via ‘Unsplash’.

 This Report provides a comprehensive review of the research literature on the challenges and opportunities around capturing and incorporating student voice into vocational education and training design.
 Student voice is about recognising students’ distinctive views about their educational experiences and affording students opportunities to engage with and influence vocational education policies and curriculum by responding to their feedback and insights (Cook-Sather, 2006).
 Student voice, therefore, enables students, staff and other stakeholders in the vocational education and training (VET) sector to listen to and involve students in the decision-making processes and design of the curriculum.

-In this report we examine student voice mechanisms at three levels:
+In this Report we examine student voice mechanisms at three levels:

 • The macro-level concerns national policy commitments and arrangements in large scale states (including populations of 15 million or more people).